inno-devops-labs/S24-core-course-labs/app_go/README.md

 # Time Table Web App

-Simple web application written in python which shows the time in Moscow on each page reload.
+Simple web application written in go which shows the time in Moscow on each page reload.

 ## Prerequisites